 - “Being able to connect with fellow students made the class experience a lot more enjoyable.”

 - “(It was great to) discuss our papers and study for the prelims together.”

 When will I get matched?

-We’ll make the first set of matches by 2/12/21 and will do a second round again by 2/19/21.
-After 2/19/21, matches will be made on a rolling basis whenever possible and students may be added to an already-established group.
+We will make the first set of matches by 9/3/21 and will do a second round again by 9/10/21.
+After requests made at the start of the semester have been matched, matches will be made on a rolling basis whenever possible and students may be added to an already-established group.
 We’ll be in touch if we are unable to make a match for the class(es) you request.

 How will my partner(s) and I get organized?

 You and your study partners will determine when and how to study together.
 Whether you will be studying together in-person or online, use the LSC’s tips for setting your group’s agenda and making the most out of studying together.